DigitalHolography/Holovibes/README.md

 * Fix: 2D filter selection direction was inversed when cursor was not in the bottom-right quadrant
 * Fix: Both ',' and '.' are supported as decimal separator

+## September 2017 - December 2017 ##

+Eloi C., Florian L., and Julien G. are now working on the project until December 2017.

 ### v.5.0.0